 I created the ornament banner in silvers and reds to match my mom’s holiday décor.
 For these ornament gift tags, I decided to use bright colors in metallic and glitter papers.
 I created them in the same way, but instead of stringing them on one long ribbon, I gave each ornament a little ribbon loop.
 The gift tags can be saved and used as ornaments on a tree!

 DIY Paper Ornament Gift Tags

-- Free printable template: Grab the free file by filling out the purple form at the end of this post
+- Free printable template: Grab the free file by filling out the purple form at the end of this post.

 - Decorative paper in various colors – I used glitter paper